FrancisBanville/ms_interpreting_probabilities/README.md

 probability of regional (potential) interaction.
-Our discussion of local interactions focuses on their occurrence rather than their direct empirical observation, as one of the primary goals of describing them probabilistically is to characterize our uncertainty regarding their actual manifestation.
+Our discussion of local interactions focuses on their occurrence rather than their direct empirical observation, as one of the primary goals of describing them probabilistically is to characterize our uncertainty regarding their actual realization.
 We use the terms *metaweb* (@Dunne2006Network) to designate regional webs of potential interactions and *local webs* (@Poisot2012Dissimilaritya) for those of realized interactions.
 Metawebs are the network analogs of the species pool, where local